Prophylactic salpingectomy

 Prophylactic salpingectomy is a preventative surgical technique performed on patients who are at higher risk of having ovarian cancer, such as individuals who may have pathogenic variants of the BRCA1 or BRCA2 gene.
 Originally salpingectomy was used in cases of ectopic pregnancies.
-As a preventative surgery however, it involves the removal of the fallopian tubes.
+As a preventative surgery, however, it involves the removal of the fallopian tubes.
 By not removing the ovaries this procedure is advantageous to individuals who are still of child bearing age.
-It also reduces risks such as cardiovascular disease and osteoporosis which are associated with removal of the ovaries.
+It also reduces risks such as cardiovascular disease and osteoporosis which are associated with the removal of the ovaries.

 Indications

 In 2013 in America alone there were 22,000 cases of ovarian cancer diagnosed and reported.
 Of these 10% were due to an inherited disorder.
 It is also the fifth most common cancer related cause of death in women.
 The BRCA1 and BRCA2 genes are the most common inherited genetic mutations which lead to ovarian cancer.
-As such a preventative surgery such a prophylactic salpingectomy is thought to decrease this risk of getting cancer.
+As such a preventative surgery such as prophylactic salpingectomy is thought to decrease this risk of getting cancer.
 Recent research has shown that ovarian cancer may not originate in the ovaries themselves but start in the fallopian tubes.
 It is therefore thought that in women who are of child bearing age the more common salpingo-oophorectomy may not be the correct surgery of choice.

-A bilateral prophylactic salpingectomy with ovarian conservation was proposed as a “middle-ground" method of primary prevention, with the benefit of removing potential tissue of origin without the risks of surgical menopause.
+A bilateral prophylactic salpingectomy with ovarian conservation was proposed as a "middle-ground" method of primary prevention, with the benefit of removing potential tissue of origin without the risks of surgical menopause.
 This method has been proposed for clinical trials in high-risk patients, but results are not currently available.